 Each model is created for certain types of sleepers.
 For example, the Americana is the least expensive, has just 2 inches of memory foam, and is the firmest model.
 It caters to back and stomach sleepers.
 Compare that to the Independence, which has 5 inches of memory foam, is the most expensive, and is best for pure side sleepers.
 Generally, the more memory foam in the mattress, the more expensive it is going to be.

 See the feel of the Amerisleep in the video below

 Amerisleep does have celliant covers.
 This type of cover is supposed to help increase blood flow, reduce pain, and boost muscle recovery.
-I’m not a scientist, so I can’t vouch for the legitimacy of these claims, so you should take a look yourself at the science behind the claims and make a judgment on your own.
+I’m not a scientist, so I can’t vouch for the legitimacy of these claims, so people should take a look themselves at the science behind the claims and make a judgment on their own.

 Loom and Leaf aims to cater to all sleepers.
 To me, it has a middle of the road firmness (the relaxed firm comfort level).
 It is great with pressure relief for when I sleep on my side yet feels nice and supportive while on my back.

 The densities of the foams are all in the same general range as the Amerisleep line, and they use bio-based foams as well.
 The construction overall is fairly similar to that of the Amerisleep mattresses.

 See the firmness and feel of Loom & Leaf below:

 - You Want Options– If people only sleep on their back, then Amerisleep will have a specific model suited for back sleepers.
 Their line of mattresses caters to specific sleeper types, so if people have specific sleep preferences and want options to reflect that, then Amerisleep may be the way to go.